FennStatistics/CAMtools_documentation/docs/CAM-App.md

 Reliability module
 ----------------

-Due to time constraints, it may be practical if the CAM data is summarized by several persons (e.g., student assistants).
+To increase objectivity and due to time constraints, CAM data might be summarized by several independent raters.
 For such a case, we implemented a reliability module: